pksilen/vitja-service/README.md

   - if GET method used, set appropriate HTTP response cache headers
 - GDPR logging
   -audit log should go to separate server
+  - methods that use userName or userId
+  - userService methods
 - Date/Timestamp type support
 - Null value support for fields (createOrder: trackingUrl ja deliveredTime nulls)
   - in setPropertyTypeValidationDecorators, check if ends with | null (after checking if is array)